Node monitoring (formerly basic monitoring)

 Note

-If the time range is shorter than two collection granularity intervals, the chart displays only a single data point instead of a line graph.
+If the time range is shorter than two collection granularity intervals, the chart displays a single data point instead of a line graph.

 Procedure